isomorphic-software/smartclient-docs/classes/ResultSet.md

 ## Attr: ResultSet.progressiveLoading

 ### Description
 Sets [progressive loading mode](DataSource.md#attr-datasourceprogressiveloading) for this ResultSet.
-Any [DSRequest](../reference_2.md#object-dsrequest)s issued by this ResultSet will copy this setting onto the request, overriding the OperationBinding- and DataSource-level settings.
+Any [DSRequest](../reference.md#object-dsrequest)s issued by this ResultSet will copy this setting onto the request, overriding the OperationBinding- and DataSource-level settings.

 This setting is applied automatically by [DataBoundComponent](../reference.md#interface-databoundcomponent)s that have their own explicit setting for [progressiveLoading](DataBoundComponent.md#attr-databoundcomponentprogressiveloading)

-See also the [ResultSet.rememberDynamicProgressiveLoading](#attr-resultsetrememberdynamicprogressiveloading) attribute.

 ### Groups